dwyl/phase-three/braga/README.md

 Some of us will sleep 22:00 - 05:00 because we need to be up early to go to the fruit+veg market.

+### Weekends

+Everyone is free to relax and do what they want on weekends.
+People who observe a specific faith should make this known to others after joining so everyone `else` can respect their days/times of worship.

 ### Hostel Requirements and Considerations